-In 2019, we held our first say-on-pay and say-when-on-pay votes at our annual shareholder meeting.
-As previously reported, we received overwhelming support of our executive compensation program - with over 98% of votes cast supporting such program - as well as management's recommendation to provide for an annual say-on-pay vote.
-We look forward to receiving feedback from our shareholders through the annual say-on-pay advisory vote and to incorporating the feedback we received as we evolve our executive compensation program.
+In 2020, the annual say-on-pay vote reflected overwhelming support of our executive compensation program - with approximately 98% of votes cast supporting such program.
+We look forward to continuing to receive feedback from our shareholders through the annual say-on-pay advisory vote and to incorporating the feedback we receive as we evolve our executive compensation program.